Skip to main contentScroll Top

 We are going to Thailand in November for loy krathong… unfortunately we learned of the death of the king a few days ago… 🙁

-Do you know where we can find information about the places that will be open or not during the national mourning.?
-And if loy kratong will still be maintained.?
+Do you know where we can find information about which places will be open or closed during the national mourning period?
+And whether Loy Kratong will still be held?

 Thanks in any case for this article, have a good evening 🙂